We are a COVID-19 Safe Church

 Conditions of Entry

-The following conditions of entry apply to all staff, students, volunteers, contractors, congregation members, or the general public.
+The following conditions of entry apply to all Church attendees (staff, students, volunteers, contractors, congregation members, or the public).

 You are not permitted to enter or remain onsite if you:

-- Are an active COVID-19 case or awaiting test results
+- Are an active COVID-19 case or awaiting test results; and/or

-- Have currently, or recently, experienced cough, fever, sore throat, fatigue, or shortness of breath
+- Have currently, or recently, experienced a fever, coughing, sore throat, shortness of breath, and/or general cold/flu symptoms.

-- Keep 1.5 metres away from others wherever possible
+- Respect social distancing guidelines, at min 1.5 metres away from others wherever possible

 - Avoid physical greetings, like handshakes or hugs

-- Avoid the sharing of food, drink, water, and eating implements with others
+- Avoid sharing of food, drink, water, and eating implements with others

 Keep up to date!